WestlakeAPC/swift-style-guide/README.md

 ## Organization and Bundle Identifier

-Where an Xcode project is involved, the organization should be set to `Westlake APC` and the Bundle Identifier set to `io.github.WestlakeAPC.ProjectName` where `ProjectName` is the name of the tutorial project.
+Where an Xcode project is involved, the organization should be set to `Westlake APC` and the Bundle Identifier set to `io.github.WestlakeAPC.ProjectName` where `ProjectName` is the name of the project.

   ![Xcode Project settings](screens/project_settings.png)